danforth-restorative/danforth-restorative.com/_posts/2020-10-07-digitalskills-restorative.md

 last_modified_at: 2021-01-19
 ---

 This is my personal blog, but it is also a place to share knowledge related to personal growth and social change.
-This post describes that relationship, and its connection to [digitalskills.info](https://digitalskills.info) where I share information for developing our digital skills.
+This post describes that relationship, and its connection to [digitalskills.info](https://digitalskills.info) where I share information related to developing digital skills.

 ## A Personal Blog